emilgras/simple-flask/README.md

    * `image_name` lastly you enter a random image name created from the Docker build command
 6. Open your browser and go to http://localhost:8000.
 It should diplay Hello World

-## Downloading the project
+## File structure

-TODO: Write history
+TODO: Show image

-## Running the project
+## Inspecting the Dockerfile

-TODO: Write credits
+TODO:

-## License
+## Using venv

+TODO: Is it necessary when we use Docker and Why?
+How to use it for local development?

+## Exclude any unnecessary files (.gitignore)

-TODO: Write license
+TODO: